mtrupiano1/knnwtsim/README.md

 ### KNN Forecasting

 K Nearest Neighbors forecasting is implemented in this package through the function `knn.forecast()`.
-Using a provided similarity matrix, note that this function does not actually require `S_w` specifically is used, the function will perform K Nearest Neighbors regression on each point in a specified index `f.index.in`, returning the mean of the identified, `k.in`, neighbors in the response series `y.in`.
+Using a provided similarity matrix, which is not required to be `S_w` specifically, the function will perform K Nearest Neighbors regression on each point in a specified index `f.index.in`, returning the mean of the identified, `k.in`, neighbors in the response series `y.in`.

 Mathematically the estimate for a given point `y_t` is formulated as the mean of the previous points in the series `y_i` identified to be in the